-Jordan Belfort is an American writer, entrepreneur, ex- stockbroker, speaker, and financial criminal -and is the inspiration for the movie “Wolf of Wall Street”
+Jordan Belfort is an American writer, entrepreneur, ex- stockbroker, speaker, and financial criminal – and is the inspiration for the movie “Wolf of Wall Street.”

 In 1999, he was found guilty of many stock market-related crimes and a scam involving penny stock.

-He spent 22 months in jail, and during that time, he wrote two memoirs: “The Wolf of Wall Street”, adapted into a movie in 2013, and: “Way of the Wolf.”
+He spent 22 months in jail, and during that time, he wrote two memoirs: “The Wolf of Wall Street” – adapted into a movie in 2013 – and “Way of the Wolf.”

 He was highly criticized for making money from his stories as he stole from the innocent, yet they received nothing.

-He went on to become a motivational speaker, with one of his main topics being the differences between ambition, greed, and passion on Wall Street.
+After being released from jail, he went on to become a motivational speaker, with one of his main topics being the differences between ambition, greed, and passion on Wall Street.

 Early Life and Career